 What is Sensitivity Analysis?

-Sensitivity Analysis is used to analyze how the different values of independent variables affect dependent variables under certain specific conditions.
+Sensitivity Analysis is a technique used to show how the different values of independent variables affect dependent variables under certain specific conditions.
 The use of Sensitivity Analysis extends beyond financial forecasting.
 It is used in a wide range of fields, ranging from biology to economics and engineering and food preparation.

 Characteristics of Sensitivity Analysis